 Freiburg im Breisgau

 Freiburg has many green spaces for relaxing on warm sunny days.
 The Mundelhof on the edge of the city is an animal reserve that is popular with families.
 Martins Brau in the city centre brews some amazing craft beer and is a great place to grab some German cuisine.
-Strasbourg to Freiburg is 89 kilometres
+Freiburg is a top choice for cities to visit around Strasbourg

 Discover More: Freiburg is an amazing city to visit just down the road from Strasbourg.
 We have a comprehensive guide to the best things to do in Freiburg Germany